-- 32. (1) The accounting officer may procure goods or services under a contract secured by another organ of state, but only if - - (a) The contract has been secured by that other organ of state by means of a competitive bidding process applicable to that organ of state; - (b) There is no reason to believe that such contract was not validly procured; - (c) There are demonstrable discounts or benefits to do so; and - (d) That other organ of state and the provider have consented to such procurement in writing. - (2) Subparagraphs (1)(c) and (d) do not apply if- - (a) A municipal entity procures goods or services through a contract secured by its parent municipality; or - (b) A municipality procures goods or services through a contract secured by a municipal entity of which it is the parent municipality. - (3) Competitive bidding processes must be the first option before considering participating in a SCM regulation 32. - (4) The MFMA circular no 96 requirements shall be adhered to in the implementation of regulation 32.
+- 33. (1) The accounting officer may procure goods or services under a contract secured by another organ of state, but only if - (a) the contract has been secured by that other organ of state by means of a competitive bidding process applicable to that organ of state; - (b) there is no reason to believe that such contract was not validly procured; - (c) there are demonstrable discounts or benefits to do so; and - (d) that other organ of state and the provider have consented to such procurement in writing. - (2) Subparagraphs (1)(c) and (d) do not apply if - (a) a municipal entity procures goods or services through a contract secured by its parent municipality; or - (b) a municipality procures goods or services through a contract secured by a municipal entity of which it is the parent municipality.